Irvine Welsh: Fiction

 The Bedroom Secrets of the Master Chefs (2006), deals with a young, alcoholic civil servant who finds himself inadvertently putting a curse on his nemesis, a nerdy co-worker.
 In 2007, Welsh published If You Liked School You'll Love Work, his first collection of short stories in over a decade.

-Welsh contributed a novella called Contamination to The Weekenders: Travels in the Heart of Africa.
+In 2004 Welsh contributed a novella called Contamination to The Weekenders: Travels in the Heart of Africa.
 Welsh, Ian Rankin, and Alexander McCall Smith each contributed a short story for the One City compilation published in 2005 in benefit of the One City Trust for social inclusion in Edinburgh.
-In Crime, Ray Lennox (from Welsh's previous work, Filth) is recovering from a mental breakdown induced by occupational stress and cocaine abuse, and a particularly horrifying child sex murder case back in Edinburgh.
+In 2008 Welsh published a sequel to Filth, Crime, which features detective Ray Lennox recovering from a mental breakdown induced by occupational stress and cocaine abuse, and a particularly horrifying child sex murder case back in Edinburgh.
 The story takes place in Florida.

 Welsh's prequel to Trainspotting, titled Skagboys, was published in 2012.
 Set in Leith in the early 1980s, it introduces the Trainspotting characters and follows them as they fall into heroin addiction.
 Given as a series of linked short stories, the book is also interspersed with brief commentaries on contemporary British politics.
 In particular, the consequences of the destruction of industry in the northern cities are drawn for the young working class.
 His eighth novel, The Sex Lives of Siamese Twins, was published in May 2014 and his ninth novel titled A Decent Ride was published by Vintage Books in April 2015.
 The latter work featured the returning character 'Juice' Terry Lawson (previously from Glue and Porno).

 Welsh's tenth novel, released in April 2016, The Blade Artist, centres around a seemingly rehabilitated Francis Begbie now living in California with a wife and children.
 It was shortlisted for the Fiction Book of the Year at Saltire Literary Awards 2016.

 A sequel to The Blade Artist, entitled Dead Men's Trousers, was released on 29 March 2018, and sees Mark Renton, Sick Boy, and Spud reuniting with Francis Begbie.

 In 2021, a TV adaptation of Crime was launched in the UK on BritBox as a six-episode series starring Dougray Scott as detective Lennox.
 Welsh worked on the project with Dean Cavanagh.
 This was the first TV adaptation of a book by Welsh.
 A second six-episode series has since been made and is currently available on ITV and ITVX.

+Las Vegas is the setting for Welsh's novel 2026 Can Nothing Save Us?, launched on August 16th at the Edinburgh International Book Festival.
+The novel touches on paranoia and issues connected with a divided family.

 Film and stage

-As well as fiction, Irvine Welsh has written several stage plays, including Headstate, You'll Have Had Your Hole, and the musical Blackpool, which featured original songs by Vic Godard of the Subway Sect.
+As well as fiction, Welsh has written several stage plays, including Headstate, You'll Have Had Your Hole, and the musical Blackpool, which featured original songs by Vic Godard of the Subway Sect.